A leading provider of rTMS Treatment in London

 What can I expect during rTMS treatment?

 - Initial consultation - rTMS takes place on an outpatient basis.
 You will have an initial consultation with one of our depression treatment experts, to confirm your diagnosis of depression, review your medical history and previous treatments for depression, and discuss all treatment options with you.

 - Your first session - rTMS sessions are administered by a specialist rTMS technician.
 Before treatment begins, your specialist will need to determine the best place to put the electromagnetic coil on your head, as well as the most appropriate dose of energy for you.

-- Each rTMS session will last for about 50 minutes.
+- The Initial assessment will last for about 50 minutes.
+Each subsequent rTMS session will last for between 15 and 45 minutes.
 During this time, you will sit in a comfortable chair with the electromagnetic coil placed on your head and will hear clicking noises and feel tapping on your head.
-For the first 20 minutes of your session, the qualified technician will adjust settings and energy as appropriate, and then for the remaining time, you are free to relax, read a book or a magazine, or watch TV.
+For the first part of your session, the qualified technician will adjust settings and energy as appropriate, and then for the remaining time, you are free to relax, read a book or a magazine, or watch TV.
 Typically, rTMS sessions are administered 4-5 days per week over a 4-week period.